 How Do You Put Children Up for Adoption?

 If you are a birth parent considering adoption, it’s important to discuss this decision with a birth parent counselor before signing any forms.
 They will help you understand what the ramifications of adoption are and whether this is the right decision for you and your baby.
 An adoption agency can help you find a birth parent counselor who will guide you through the decision-making process without pressuring you.
 No matter whether you choose to parent or place your child for adoption, the counselor should provide you with the needed support.

 If you decide to place your child for adoption, the next step will be selecting a family for your child.
 Adoption agencies have listings as well as our Parent Profiles.
 You will want to decide what kind of family you want for your child and what characteristics are most important to you.

 Often, you will meet with an adoptive family before you select them to get a sense of whether you think this is the right family for your child.
 Once you find a match, you will discuss whether open adoption is right for you and your baby.
 Open adoption plans can vary based on the family but include visits, pictures, and updates on your child.

 If you are a birth parent, it is important to understand the process of relinquishing your parental rights.
 Once you sign consent forms, the baby will be placed with the adoptive family you have chosen.
 Some states allow a period of time after signing in which you can change your mind, but other states do not.
 After consent papers have been signed and you have relinquished your parental rights, the adoptive family can go through the legal process of finalizing their adoption.

-For more information on placing a child for adoption, contact an adoption agency who will help you understand the steps involved in placing a child for adoption.
-In addition, it is important to receive counseling before and after the adoption.
+For more information on placing a child for adoption, contact an adoption agency that will help you understand the steps involved in placing a child for adoption.
+Also, it is important to receive counseling before and after the adoption.